-- o Governance of the College through policies that honour God and inspire people to excellence in stewardship. - o Pastoral care, and spiritual and professional development of all employees. - Forward preparation, pastoral care and oversight for all volunteers who offer their services to the College. - o Maintenance and care of all College facilities to required standards. - Sensitive management and care for the land and environs where College facilities are located. - o Integrity in financial management and reporting.

-o Accountability to donors for all designated funds.
+- a.
+Governance of the College through policies that honour God and inspire people to excellence in stewardship. - b.
+Pastoral care, and spiritual and professional development of all employees. - c.
+Forward preparation, pastoral care and oversight for all volunteers who offer their services to the College. - d.
+Maintenance and care of all College facilities to required standards. - e.
+Sensitive management and care for the land and environs where College facilities are located. - f.
+Integrity in financial management and reporting. - g.
+Accountability to donors for all designated funds.

-We value excellence and enjoyment in all aspects of our training and business programs, and particularly:
+8. We value excellence and enjoyment in all aspects of our training and business programs, and particularly:

-- o Life-long learning. - o Making quality theological education accessible across the nation and region through extension education. - o Rigour and excellence in learning and scholarship, the pursuit of truth, and the cultivation of a Christian mind. - o Creating a Christian learning environment that values scholarship, research and the application of learning to contemporary life issues.
+- a.
+Life-long learning. - b.
+Making quality theological education accessible across the nation and region through extension education. - c.
+Rigour and excellence in learning and scholarship, the pursuit of truth, and the cultivation of a Christian mind.

+Creating a Christian learning environment that values scholarship, research and the application of learning to contemporary life issues.
-We value missional involvement in evangelistic outreach and relevant, compassionate service in our urban and rural settings, in our region and around our world, and particularly:

-- o Equipping students to understand trends and developments in their communities, societies and regions and their place in the global community. - o The Gospel and its relevance for Melanesia. - o Confidence in our Christian message and in the enabling of the Holy Spirit to communicate it warmly and personally. - o Evangelism that is rooted in worship and that leads to edification in the church. - o Equipping Christian leaders for the church. mission and market-place. - o Being a catalyst for national development in education and civil society. - o Positively influencing the ethical and moral - values of our nations.

-- o Graduates passionate about justice, peace and order in national life. - o Graduates with understanding and compassion to minister to needy groups in our nation.
+- 9. We value missional involvement in evangelistic outreach and relevant, compassionate service in our urban and rural settings, in our region and around our world, and particularly: - a.
+Equipping students to understand trends and developments in their communities, societies and regions and their place in the global community. - b.
+The Gospel and its relevance for Melanesia. - c.
+Confidence in our Christian message and in the enabling of the Holy Spirit to communicate it warmly and personally. - d.
+Evangelism that is rooted in worship and that leads to edification in the church. - e.
+Equipping Christian leaders for the church, mission and market-place. - f.
+Being a catalyst for national development in education and civil society. - g.
+Positively influencing the ethical and moral values of our nations. - h.
+Community and national leadership that upholds Christian principles and Christ-like example. - i.
+Graduates passionate about justice, peace and order in national life. - j.
+Graduates with understanding and compassion to minister to needy groups in our nation.

-In summary: We value education and training that is:
+10. In summary: We value education and training that is:

-- Biblically based and Christ-centred.
+- a.
+Biblically based and Christ-centred.

-- Relevant to the context.
-0
+- b.
+Relevant to the context.

-- Holistic and community-based within Melanesian society.
-0
+- c.
+Holistic and community-based within Melanesian society.

-- Inclusive not exclusive.
+- d.
+Inclusive not exclusive.

-- Mission-centred.
+- e.
+Mission-centred.